~ Questions & Answers ~

 Terry: You don’t remember?
 It was the freckles—50 million of them popped out that spring.
 How could I resist?

-Ann: Why are you so willing to tell the world all our secrets?
+Ann: Enough said.
+Why are you so willing to tell the world all our secrets?
 I’m still very squeamish about that.
 What would our parents say?
 What if our friends and family disown us?

 Terry: How could you possibly ask me a question like that?
-After I blurted out every seamy nugget about Sarah and Rachel and me?
+After I blurted out all my seamy nuggets about Sarah and Rachel?
 On the other side of the coin, I must admit, I’m amazed that you finally agreed not to delete those deliciously intimate details about yourself that we include in the book; they demonstrate vividly what a complex, intriguing woman you are.

 Beyond that, our story demonstrates how complicated love is.
-Our “courting years” were never a fairytale of happy forever-afters; they were fraught with pain and indecision and doubt.
-Telling the whole story meant we had to explore everything . . . including what we formerly held private.
+Our “courting years” were never a fairytale of happy forever-afters.
+They were fraught with pain and indecision and doubt.
+Telling our story meant we had to explore everything . . . including what we formerly held private.

 Ann: So what’s your next crazy idea going to be . . . or maybe I don’t want to know?

-Terry: At last, a simple question: I want us to take a boat down the Amazon, trek in the jungle, and sleep in a tree house atop the jungle canopy.
-Then go on to the Galapagos.
-Or Petra.
-And Zanzibar.
-Or stori about those fascinating nuggets from life among I-Kiribati and Solomon Islanders, or how climate change means death to societies living on coral atolls.
+Now what?
+On to the Galapagos!
+Or Petra!
+And Zanzibar!
+Or let’s share our fascinating nuggets from life among I-Kiribati and Solomon Islanders, or let’s talk about how climate change means death to societies living on coral atolls.
 Or tell the whole story of what happened in Center, Colorado.
 Or, who knows, maybe a butterfly will flutter by and—oh, there’s one now—Quick, let’s see where it goes!

 Terry’s questions for Ann